StanislavYurchenko/funny-cubes-game/README.md

 - download project
 - instal "docker desktop" [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/)
-- start docker with MongoDB in the command line: "docker-compose up" in the directory ".../funny-cubes-game"
+- start docker compose with MongoDB in the command line: "docker-compose up -d" in the directory ".../funny-cubes-game"
+- instal dependencies "npm install" in the directory ".../funny-cubes-game/backend"
 - start web-server in the command line: "npm start" in the directory ".../funny-cubes-game/backend"
 - open in the address bar your browser [https://localhost:9090](https://localhost:9090)
 - enjoy